AndreaLanfranchi/neth-proxy/README.md

 **Important.
 This proxy is NOT a tool to steal or reduce developer's fees for other miners**

 ## Who uses neth-proxy
 Well actually me and my clients.
-Maybe if you want to submit a review I will publish it.
+I have experienced sensible increases in my efficiency and lowered my payout times.
+There is no guarantee I am offering about any gain and your mileage may vary.
+If you want to give neth-proxy a try and want to share your measurements I suggest to run for at least 24 hours.
+I commit myself to publish any serious review regardless positive or negative results.

 ## How to get started with neth-proxy
 1. Install [.NET Core 2.0+](https://github.com/dotnet/core) runtime